 5. Kyoto Ramen Street: All the best local ramen in one spot

-This ramen specialty restaurant street is on the 10th floor of the Kyoto Station building and features nine popular ramen shops from all over Japan, from Sapporo in Hokkaido all the way to Hakata in Fukuoka.
-Representing Kyoto is Masutani, a longtime ramen place with more than 70 years of history touted as the originator of “Seabura Shoyu Ramen”, a delectable ramen dish featuring the back fat of roast pork.
+This ramen specialty restaurant street is on the 10th floor of the Kyoto Station building.
+It features nine popular ramen shops from all over Japan, from Sapporo in Hokkaido to Hakata in Fukuoka.
+Representing Kyoto is Masutani, a longtime ramen place with more than 70 years of history touted as the originator of “Seabura Shoyu Ramen,” a delectable ramen dish featuring the back fat of roast pork.

 Kyoto Ramen Street (Kyoto Ramen Koji)京都拉麺小路